hotheadsoftware/nexus/README.md

 This is a Laravel 10+ project that incorporates numerous components with the aim of providing a scaffold for micro-Saas applications.

+## TODO

+- [ ] Laravel Audit class has UserResolver.
+  - Extend this and modify for Subscriber.
+  - Update config/audit.php.
+- [ ] AdminPanelProvider issue with PreventAccessFromTenantDomain (route Login not found issue)
+- [ ] Create a Route53 Helper.
+  - Only make domain changes in non-local environments.
+  - Feature flag for this?

 ## Feature List

 - [x] [Domain-Based Multi-Database Multi-Tenancy](https://tenancyforlaravel.com/docs/v3/)